Alexander the Great

 Love of Learning

 Alexander carried books with him wherever he went.
-One of his favorite stories was *The Iliad*, an ancient Greek epic poem.
+One of his favorite stories was The Iliad, an ancient Greek epic poem.
 He believed heroes should be brave but also wise.
+He respected teachers and often brought scholars along on his journeys.

 Legacy